 The United States is something of a unicorn among countries with legal online gambling.
-The Constitution gives states the right to regulate commerce individually within their own borders, a power that extends to all forms of gambling.
+The Constitution gives each state the right to regulate commerce individually within its own borders, a power that extends to all forms of gambling.

-A handful of US states have authorized internet gaming across one or more verticals, including casino games, lottery, poker, and sports betting.
-This page serves as a hub for legislative and regulatory news from all corners of the online gambling industry.
+A handful of states have authorized internet gaming across one or more verticals, including casino games, instant online lottery, poker, and sports betting.
+This page covers laws and regulations related to US online poker.

-Online poker is legal and regulated in three US states:
+Online poker is legal and regulated in four US states:

 The largest of the regulated US online gambling markets, New Jersey is home to seven poker sites across four networks:

-Nevada is the second-largest state with regulated online gambling, but its industry does not include online casinos.
+Nevada is the third-largest state with regulated online gambling, but its industry does not include online casinos.
 Apart from sports betting, poker is the only form of gambling available over the internet.